kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 - Better performance: no need for client redirects or dynamic loading.

 My personal preference is to start with device.js and client-side detection.
-As your application evolves, if you find the client-side redirect to be a significant performance drawback, you can easily remove the device.js script, and implement UA detection on the server.
+As your application evolves, if you find client-side redirect to be a significant performance drawback, you can easily remove the device.js script, and implement UA detection on the server.

 <h2 id="toc-mvc">Separate concerns for code sharing</h2>

-By now you’re probably thinking that I’m telling you to build three different apps, one for each device type.
-There is a better way!
+By now you’re probably thinking that I’m telling you to build three completely separate apps, one for each device type.
+No!
+Code sharing is the key.

 Hopefully you have been using an MVC-like framework, such as Backbone, Ember, etc. If you have been, you are familiar with the principle of separation of concerns, specifically that your UI (view layer) should be decoupled from your logic (model layer).
-If this is new to you, check out some of these great [resources on MVC][mvc], and [MVC in JavaScript][mvc-js].
+If this is new to you, get started with some of these [resources on MVC][mvc], and [MVC in JavaScript][mvc-js].

 The cross-device story fits neatly into your existing MVC framework.
 You can easily move your views into separate files, creating a custom view for each device type.
-Then you can serve the same code to all devices, except the view layer:
+Then you can serve the same code to all devices, except the view layer.

 ![Cross-device MVC](/static/demos/cross-device/mvc.png)